Not a Student?

 Skills You'll Learn

-Reading and understanding Latin poetry and prose
+Reading and comprehending Latin poetry and prose

 Equivalency and Prerequisites